riscv-software-src/riscof/docs/source/overview.rst

    required tooling please refer to :ref:`quickstart`

-The flow starts with the user providing a YAML specification which captures the choices made in the implementation and also providing a python plugin (a python code written with certain defined constraints) which can enable compilation and simulation of a test on the implementation.
+The flow starts with the user providing a YAML specification which captures the choices made in the implementation and also providing a Python plugin (a Python code written with certain defined constraints) which can enable compilation and simulation of a test on the implementation.

 The input YAML is first validated using the RISCV-CONFIG tool to confirm the implementation choices